8 December 2023 –

 - Present the Transparency Pledge, the template signature letter and the Guide to Transparency and Participation in the UNCAC IRM;

 3. Civil Society Parallel Reports

-As of today, the Coalition has supported civil society organizations in 42 countries in producing a parallel report on 2nd review cycle UNCAC implementation from mostly Official Development Assistance (ODA) recipient countries.
+In 2023, the Coalition published 14 parallel reports on 2nd review cycle UNCAC implementation, providing support to civil society organizations globally from mostly Official Development Assistance (ODA) recipient countries.
 By region:

-Besides building civil society organization’s capacity on UNCAC matters, their engagement with government institutions (through interviews and access to information requests as part of the information-gathering and parallel report writing process) has, in many cases, led to greater involvement of civil society.
-For example, some civil society organizations were involved in UNCAC review country visits in Honduras, Chile, Paraguay, Brazil, Papua New Guinea, Colombia, Namibia, as well as in other stages of the UNCAC reviews at the national level.
+Besides building civil society organizations’ capacity on UNCAC matters, their engagement with government institutions (through interviews and access to information requests as part of the information-gathering and parallel report writing process) has, in many cases, led to greater involvement of civil society.
+For example, some civil society organizations were involved in UNCAC review country visits in Serbia, Albania, Chile, Serbia, Montenegro, Burundi as well as in other stages of the UNCAC reviews at the national level.

 How to apply for support to write a parallel report?

 The UNCAC Coalition currently has an open call for applications for support to produce a parallel report on the implementation of Chapters II and V of the UNCAC.
 Preference will be given to civil society organizations from the following countries:

 - Belize, Jamaica, Dominican Republic, Guyana, Nicaragua, Dominica, Grenada;

 - Niue, Samoa, Vanuatu, Maldives, India, Kazakhstan, Tonga, China, Turkmenistan, Timor-Leste, Tuvalu, Kiribati, Tajikistan;

 - Malawi, Mali, Equatorial Guinea, Lesotho, Niger, Rwanda, Somalia, Congo, Gabon, Sao Tome and Principe, Comoros, Guinea-Bissau, Mauritania, Sudan;